-If admitted to the school, the sons and daughters of UCS staff may be educated at reduced fees.
+If admitted to the school, the children of UCS staff may be educated at reduced fees.

 All members of staff are entitled to membership of UCS Active (the private Health & Fitness Club based in the Sir Roger Bannister Sports Centre) at a heavily reduced rate.